 - Wosize_val(v) returns the size of the block v, in words, excluding the header. - Tag_val(v) returns the tag of the block v. - Field(v, n) returns the value contained in the n^{th} field of the structured block v.
-Fields are numbered from 0 to Wosize_val(v) 1.

-- Store_field(b, n, v) stores the value v in the field number n of value b, which must be a structured block. - Code_val(v) returns the code part of the closure v. - caml_string_length(v) returns the length (number of bytes) of the string v. - Byte(v, n) returns the n^{th} byte of the string v, with type char.
-Characters are numbered from 0 to string_length(v) 1. - Byte_u(v, n) returns the nth byte of the string v, with type unsigned char.
-Characters are numbered from 0 to string_length(v) 1. - String_val(v) returns a pointer to the first byte of the string v, with type char .
+Fields are numbered from 0 to Wosize_val(v) 1. - Store_field(b, n, v) stores the value v in the field number n of value b, which must be a structured block. - Code_val(v) returns the code part of the closure v. - caml_string_length(v) returns the length (number of bytes) of the string or byte sequence v. - Byte(v, n) returns the n^{th} byte of the string or byte sequence v, with type char.
+Bytes are numbered from 0 to string_length(v) 1. - Byte_u(v, n) returns the n^{th} byte of the string or byte sequence v, with type unsigned char.
+Bytes are numbered from 0 to string_length(v) - 1. - String_val(v) returns a pointer to the first byte of the string or byte sequence v, with type char .
 This pointer is a valid C string: there is a null byte after the last byte in the string.
-However, OCaml strings can contain embedded null bytes, which will confuse the usual C functions over strings. - Double_val(v) returns the floating-point number contained in value v, with type double. - Double_field(v, n) returns the nth element of the array of floating-point numbers v (a block tagged Double_array_tag). - Store_double_field(v, n, d) stores the double precision floating-point number d in the nth element of the array of floating-point numbers v. - Data_custom_val(v) returns a pointer to the data part of the custom block v.
+However, OCaml strings and byte sequences can contain embedded null bytes, which will confuse the usual C functions over strings. - Double_val(v) returns the floating-point number contained in value v, with type double. - Double_field(v, n) returns the nth element of the array of floating-point numbers v (a block tagged Double_array_tag). - Store_double_field(v, n, d) stores the double precision floating-point number d in the n^{th} element of the array of floating-point numbers v. - Data_custom_val(v) returns a pointer to the data part of the custom block v.
 This pointer has type void and must be cast to the type of the data contained in the custom block. - Int32_val(v) returns the 32-bit integer contained in the int32 v. - Int64_val(v) returns the 64-bit integer contained in the int64 v. - Nativeint_val(v) returns the long integer contained in the nativeint v.